1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: Lies between tropics and polar circles.

-18. Areas beyond Arctic and Antarctic Circles are called:
+18. Areas beyond Arctic and Antarctic Circles are called_____________.

 A) Torrid Zone